zwhahn/paint_by_number/README.md

 Important note: distanceTransform function doesn’t consider the border of the image as an edge.
 As a result, it labels the border as the farthest point from any other edge in the image.
 In order to avoid this, the function *blob_is_on_image_edge* checks if the blob is on the image border and if it is, it will add a border with a thickness of 1px so distanceTransform recogniuzes the border as a place the label should not be near.

+Finally, the white blobs are all combined onto a single mask called *empty_contour*.
+There is an if statement to check the blob is large enough or wide enough to be drawn.
+If it is too small/narrow, that blob will not be added.

 ### Combining Masks and Drawing Contours/Labels
+All *empty_contour*'s are combined with their original mask to create a *blended_image*.
+This covers all color regions with the white blobs except for the areas that were too small to draw the blob in the *empty_contour*.
+This ensures the areas that are too small will already be colored so the user does not need to color them in.
+Next, all *empty_contours* are combined into a single image- *final_image* (this is all white, excpt for the regions that are too small, because each blob is white and there should be no background (black) showing).

+Next, the contours are drawn on top of the *final_image* to divide the region between the white areas.

+Finally, the *label_locations_dict* is looped through and drawn on the image.
+There is a check to make sure only white areas are being labeled (regions with color don't need to be colored in by the user).

+### Image Display
+There are 2 methods to display the images.
+The first is matplotlib. matplotlib can be used to display images next to each other on the same plot but it takes a little longer to open.

+The second method OpenCV's *imshow*.
+This displays each image in it's own window but opens more quickly.